soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 If all reviewers says `lgtm` and ci is passed, the item will be rendered over green background.

-Usually, tech guy need go to issue page and click the merge button whenever he sees the green item at last.
+Usually, tech guy needs going to issue page and clicking the merge button whenever he sees the green item at last.

 It's really simple for him: **find green item, merge it**.